How to practically go about organising a course or a conference

 You have to present a team of two or more researchers as course directors and their home universities - representing a minimum two countries.
 One of the course directors must be the ‘organising’ one, with whom the IUC will communicate.

 You will submit your plan to the IUC Secretariat with a view to its approval by the Executive Committee by March 31st every year.
-Your course will be reviewed and approved by the IUC Executive committee, announced on the on the IUC web pages, other media and IUC annual poster, sent to all member universities.
-The Director General has the authority to accept courses offered all year round as long as they meet the IUC criteria.
+Your course will be reviewed and approved by the IUC Executive committee, announced on the IUC web pages, other media and IUC annual poster, sent to all member universities.
+After a consultation with the IUC Scientific Committee, the Director-General has the authority to accept courses offered all year round as long as they meet the IUC criteria.
 Those courses are also announced on the web pages.

 In case of queuing up for space, the Director-General will suggest and negotiate a solution.
 You are encouraged to announce the course yourself to all relevant potential partners all over the world.
 You will of course secure the best possible networking and diversity of approaches within your field, and attempt to recruit participants from as many countries as are relevant in your field.
 Course participation should not fall below ten or exceed 60.
 This rule does not apply for conferences.

 The competence of accepting participants rests with you as the organizing course director.